emirhanpisgin/melodify/README.md

 - **Effortless Song Requests from Chat**
     - Viewers request songs in Kick chat using a simple command (e.g., `!sr <song name>`)
-    - Songülfy searches Spotify and queues the requested track on your device
+    - Melodify searches Spotify and queues the requested track on your device
     - Customizable feedback and status messages sent to chat

 - **Modern, Streamer-Friendly UI**